D. G. Kulkarni: Man and woman – the eternal theme

-The vibrant energy invoked by this progression led Dizi to explore the enigmatic relationship between man and woman; the aspects of sexuality, love, tenderness, violence, ambiguity, celebration and spirituality that are the core of this equation.
-These works are painted with passionate brushstrokes, tempered by the palette knife, the colours applied with a wantonly urgent abandon, generating solid, dynamic figures bound by a quantum of emotional tension that is palpable and compelling.
+Dizi's work explores the relationship between man and woman; the aspects of sexuality, love, tenderness, violence, ambiguity, celebration and spirituality that are the core of this equation.

 Life urged Dizi to reinvent himself, to equate joyous triumphs and despairing frustrations, to define uncharted paths of visual exploration and discovery while adhering stubbornly and determinedly to his beliefs and convictions.

 Belagavi, Karnataka 1971–1977

 Philosopher and individualist

 In 1971, Dizi and Alaka returned to their roots in rural Karnataka, moving from Mumbai to live on a farm in the Belagavi district.
 Here, Dizi rediscovered nature and the palette of his youth, but the man he had become chose to strip away the bright, vibrant colors that had appealed to him until now.
 His brush mixed deeper and more restricted tones and his compositions became more complex.

 The Dizi of this period was a different person.
 As the monsoon rain washed away the parched red dust, obscuring the brown, green and blue of earth, tree and sky, he chose to see only the various shades of grey engendered by cloud shadows.

 In 1974, deliberately avoiding even a vestige of colour, he created the Grey Series, restricting himself to painting pure form in grey, white and black.
 Professor V. M. Sholapurkar comments: "Dizi let his imagination wander at will in a monochromatic world of plants, insects, birds and nascent beings in which subconscious imagery emerged from conscious observation.
 He painted phallic symbols, eggs and embryos with a bold confidence.
 These sombre paintings exhibit a sophisticated, restrained elegance.
 Bird Whistle features delicately stroked diagonals balanced by an aerodynamic horizontal; assorted symbols cluster amid dark masses in Dampness and Abode of Butterflies depicts the fragility of life struggling with the elements."

-In this undulating terrain of natural forms and shapes, Dizi felt the need to leave behind the colour pigments he had ground, mixed and applied to paper and canvas and to experience the character of stone by sculpting it into the archetypal images he visualized emerging from the landscape before him.
-Sculpture offered him a means of penetrating life's core to produce simple yet powerful forms and his creative energy began to transform ethereal line into substantive sculpture as he probed stone with his chisel, urging and cajoling it to yield its secrets.
+Dizi felt the need to leave behind the colour pigments he had ground, mixed and applied to paper and canvas and to experience the character of stone by sculpting it into the archetypal images he visualized emerging from the landscape before him.
+Sculpture offered him a means of penetrating life's core to produce simple yet powerful forms.